surma/surma.dev/content/things/spreadsheet.md

 Sadly, I didn’t exactly time when I was done, but I do know that I was under the 60 minute time limit.
 And that was mostly thanks to some cheeky shortcuts and optimizing for iteration.
 Well and the fact that it was a completely simulated interview with no real interviewer and a complete lack of stress and nerves.
 And again: The most important thing is to communicate with your interviewer so you know what they expect and what is and is not okay to do.
 Overall, though, I have fared well with “Make it work, make it right, make it fast” both inside and outside of interviews.

-I did play around afterwards a bit and moved the spreadsheet logic to a worker (because of course I did) and added cycle detection, but both would make this blog post prohibitively long and are, quite honestly, not _that_ interesting.
-I guess I’m leaving those as an exercise for the reader.
+I did play around afterwards a bit and moved the spreadsheet logic to a worker (because of course I did) and added cycle detection, but both would make this blog post prohibitively long and are left as an exercise for the reader.
+In fact, [Luca Casonato] from the Deno team and I have been “producitonizing” this `eval()`-based spreadsheet as fun experiment, and you can find it on [here][spreadsheet app].

 [dry]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [vite]: https://vitejs.dev/